 Key generation shall be performed using a FIPS approved method or equivalent international standard.

-For all certificates at the High and Medium Hardware assurance levels, subscriber key generation shall be performed using a validated hardware cryptographic module.
+For all certificates at the High assurance levels, subscriber key generation shall be performed using a validated hardware cryptographic module.
 For Medium and Basic assurance, either validated software or validated hardware cryptographic modules shall be used for key generation.

 Private Key Delivery to Subscriber